rmp-logormp-logormp-logormp-logo

 Home > Personal Protective Equipment (PPE)

-PPE is a term used to broadly describe a whole array of wearable clothing and devices aimed at offering a level of protection to all parts of the human anatomy from an almost endless list of hazards.
+Personal Protective Equipment (PPE) is a term used to broadly describe a whole array of wearable clothing and devices aimed at offering a level of protection to all parts of the human anatomy from an almost endless list of hazards.
 Consequently, a whole industry has evolved to manufacture and supply items of PPE from hard hats to wellington boots.

-• When PPE fails, it fails to danger so the wearer is exposed to the hazard and likely to suffer harm.
+• When PPE fails, it fails to danger, so the wearer is exposed to the hazard and likely to suffer harm

-• In most cases PPE does not prevent accidents, it merely limits the level of injury when a situation gets out of control, i.e. it does not address the hazard source.
+• In most cases PPE does not prevent accidents, it merely limits the level of injury when a situation gets out of control, i.e. it does not address the hazard source

 Employers have often viewed PPE as a first option for protection of employees because it can be quick and convenient to deploy and can be considered an inexpensive control measure in comparison to addressing the hazard source.

-When risk assessing the activities of employees (and others in the workplace such as visitors and contractors) it is expected that the employer will consider and apply the Principles of Prevention in order to bring hazards and their associated risks under a reasonably practicable level of control.
+When risk assessing the activities of employees (and others in the workplace such as visitors and contractors) it is expected that the employer will consider and apply the Principles of Prevention to bring hazards and their associated risks under a reasonably practicable level of control.
 In practice this means employers need to conduct a ‘risk versus cost’ benefit analysis that justifies the time, effort and cost that can be afforded to implement the various control options when weighed against the level of risk presented.
-Unfortunately this is not always a straightforward calculation to make, however, the law does not require a disproportionate level of response to a risk and provides guidance to try to clarify the standards that should be adopted.
+Unfortunately, this is not always a straightforward calculation to make, however, the law does not require a disproportionate level of response to a risk and provides guidance to try to clarify the standards that should be adopted.

-If a risk assessment identifies that the use of PPE is required, then a further more specific assessment will have to be made to consider and determine the following:
+If a risk assessment identifies that the use of PPE is required, then a furthermore specific assessment will have to be made to consider and determine the following:

-• The nature and form of the hazard (e.g. airborne dust, vapour, fibre or biological agent etc.).
+• The nature and form of the hazard (e.g., airborne dust, vapour, fibre, or biological agent etc.)

 • The level and type of harm the hazard presents (e.g. is a chemical highly toxic and likely to kill with minimal exposure or only mildly irritating after many hours of contact?)

-• Persons exposed to the hazard, including numbers of people and the duration of exposure.
+• Persons exposed to the hazard, including numbers of people and the duration of exposure

-• The activities that are to be performed and environmental conditions.
+• The activities that are to be performed and environmental conditions

 It then becomes imperative that employers select the correct specification of PPE to withstand the hazard presented.

 Different standards exist in each category of PPE e.g. High visibility clothing for working on live carriageways usually exceeds the standards required for working on a conventional construction site.
 Therefore, you may need to seek competent advice from PPE suppliers and manufacturers to ensure the capabilities of the equipment are sufficient and that any limitations are understood.
-It is a requirement under The Personal Protective Equipment Regulations 1992 that employers also take account of issues of compatibility when selecting PPE and ensure one item of PPE does not adversely affect the performance of another when worn simultaneously.
+It is a requirement under The Personal Protective Equipment Regulations 1992 (PPER 1992) that employers also take account of issues of compatibility when selecting PPE and ensure one item of PPE does not adversely affect the performance of another when worn simultaneously.

 All PPE should carry a CE or UKCA marking to show it has met minimum standards of conformance.
 The UKCA marking came into effect on 1 January 2021 within the United Kingdom, however, to allow businesses time to adjust to the new requirements, the CE marking will still be in use until 1 January 2022 in most cases.